Biography: Historical biography

 Biography is the earliest literary genre in history.
 According to Egyptologist Miriam Lichtheim, writing took its first steps toward literature in the context of the private tomb funerary inscriptions.
 These were commemorative biographical texts recounting the careers of deceased high royal officials.
 The earliest biographical texts are from the 26th century BC.

 In the 21st century BC, another famous biography was composed in Mesopotamia about Gilgamesh.
 One of the five versions could be historical.

 From the same region a couple of centuries later, according to another famous biography, departed Abraham.
 He and his 3 descendants became subjects of ancient Hebrew biographies whether fictional or historical.

+Xenophon (c.
+430 – 355/354 BC) wrote the biography of Cyrus, the founder of the Persian Empire.

 One of the earliest Roman biographers was Cornelius Nepos, who published his work Excellentium Imperatorum Vitae ("Lives of outstanding generals") in 44 BC.
 Longer and more extensive biographies were written in Greek by Plutarch, in his Parallel Lives, published about 80 A.D.
 In this work famous Greeks are paired with famous Romans, for example, the orators Demosthenes and Cicero, or the generals Alexander the Great and Julius Caesar; some fifty biographies from the work survive.
 Another well-known collection of ancient biographies is De vita Caesarum ("On the Lives of the Caesars") by Suetonius, written about AD 121 in the time of the emperor Hadrian.
 Meanwhile, in the eastern imperial periphery, Gospel described the life of Jesus.

 In the early Middle Ages (AD 400 to 1450), there was a decline in awareness of the classical culture in Europe.
 During this time, the only repositories of knowledge and records of the early history in Europe were those of the Roman Catholic Church.
 Hermits, monks, and priests used this historic period to write biographies.
 Their subjects were usually restricted to the church fathers, martyrs, popes, and saints.
 Their works were meant to be inspirational to the people and vehicles for conversion to Christianity (see Hagiography).
 One significant secular example of a biography from this period is the life of Charlemagne by his courtier Einhard.

 In Medieval Western India, there was a Sanskrit Jain literary genre of writing semi-historical biographical narratives about the lives of famous persons called Prabandhas.
 Prabandhas were written primarily by Jain scholars from the 13th century onwards and were written in colloquial Sanskrit (as opposed to Classical Sanskrit).
 The earliest collection explicitly titled Prabandha- is Jinabhadra's Prabandhavali (1234 CE).